 Course Duration (Full-time)

-There are two semesters per year: Semester 1: January to June (6 months), Semester 2: July to December (6 months).
-Depending on each individual’s level, some students may need to take both Semesters 1 and 2 to complete the whole course.
-At the end of each semester, students are required to take the Semestral Examination and the School will issue the Semestral Examination results to the students.
+There are two semesters per year: Semester 1: April to September (6 months), Semester 2: October to March (6 months).
+Depending on each student-applicant’s level, some students may need to take both Semesters 1 and 2 to complete the whole course.
+A monthly assessment is also administered.

 We have highly qualified teachers who are dedicated and responsible.
-Our teachers are not only experienced in their teaching subject but are also very amicable and caring.
+Our teachers are not only experienced in their teaching subjects but are also very amicable and caring.

 Manner/Methodology of Teaching

-Our course is classroom-based, however we also provide after-school supplementary exercises.
-Teachers will explain the main focus of courses and difficult points, adding relevant knowlegde outside of the curriculum, interspersed with some class discussion, for students to reflect on concepts and issues.
+Our course is classroom-based.
+Teachers explain the main focus of the courses and difficult points, adding relevant knowledge outside of the curriculum, interspersed with some class discussion and interactive activities, for students to have a fun learning experience.

-Course materials include class notes, MOE-approved text books, slide presentation, educational media
+Course materials include class notes, text books, slide presentation and educational media.

 Students are prepared accordingly to the level of admission to government schools.
-Our teachers will follow the syllabus as approved by the Ministry of Education, Singapore (MOE), and provide guidance to our students.
+Our teachers follow the MOE syllabus , and provide guidance to our students.

-Student will sit for our School’s Placement Test and be placed into the relevant course based on the results of their placement test.
+Student-applicants will take our School’s Placement Test and be placed into the relevant course based on the results of their placement test.

 Students will also need to observe the age ranges criteria as determined by the MOE.

-The following age ranges are for new international students seeking admission and for former international students seeking re-admission into government schools.
+The following age ranges are for new international students seeking admission to government schools and for former international students seeking re-admission.

 |Level||Academic level||Language proficiency||Admissible Age Range (as at 1st January of Year of Admission)|